Laxmitejaswi/Airline-Management/README.md

 Note: The backend must run on port 3000.
 Ensure the frontend runs on a different port.
 Both backend and frontend must run parallel in two different terminals.

+### To Modify Flights and Airport Data
+Log in as an Admin using the following credentials:

+Username: Admin12
+password: 1335555

 ### Features

 1. Flight Search and Booking: Allowing users to search for flights based on their destination and travel date.